basilalashqar/Protection-Against-ICMPv6/README.md

 ## Final Report

-The full research report, detailing the methodology, implementation, and evaluation, is available in the `report` folder.
+The full research report, detailing the methodology, implementation, and evaluation, is available as a pdf file `In-network Detection of ICMPv6 DDoS Attacks.pdf`.
 It covers:
 - ICMPv6 NDP attacks background
 - Defense mechanism design using P4
 - Experiment results and evaluation